hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 ###### Camera Trap
 ``Quality`` 2

-Moves the game camera to the location and points it in the direction of the trap.
+Moves the game camera to the trap location and points it in the direction given by the traps ``heading``

 ###### Platform Trap
 ``Quality`` 3